ceejbot/toastmasters/02/index.md

 The Raspberry Pi costs $40.

 This is *affordable.* And this means that hardware tinkering has suddenly come within the reach of a lot of people who might never have tried it before.
 The Raspberry Pi was developed to get a hackable computer back into schoolrooms in the UK, so today's kids could have programming experiences more like the ones my generation had, with computers like the Apple II and the BBC Acorn.
 Guess what!
 It's working.
-Hardware hacking is accessible to kids again.

-So great, you *can* do hardware programming in Javascript.
-Should you?
-Maybe you should eat your vegetables and learn C. Kale is good for you, I hear, just like malloc.

-Yeah, I don't buy that.

-The history of programming languages says not to buy it.
-We invented assembler because we were sick of programming using DIP switches.
-We invented FORTRAN because we were sick of assembler.
-And we invented modern dynamic languages for the same reason.
-Because the increasing levels of abstraction let us do ever-more complicated things with these ever-more-powerful machines.
+This thing has all the convenience of a real OS with all the convenience of easily-accessible pins.
+It's not wrapped away in a case & securitied-up so you can't touch it.

-The Raspberry Pi is a modern computer.
+And the Raspberry Pi is a modern computer.
 It's got CPU cycles coming out its ears.
 Run your favorite language on it.
 You already know the language; your startup time is zero.
 You can concentrate on solving the robotics problem, not on struggling with your tools.
 And if you're just learning to program in the first place, you get to have all the fun of blinking an LED or moving a robot arm with a programming language that doesn't slice your fingers off.

 The Internet of Things?
 It's happening right now, as people connect all kinds of tiny devices together using Javascript, or Python, or Ruby, or whatever language they like best.